sinclairzx81/typescript.api/readme.md

 It is important to note that the typescript.api does not automatically reference any declarations (such as lib.d.ts) for compilation.
 Because of this, you will need to reference the appropriate *.d.ts required by your application for compilation.
-This is unlike the tsc command line compiler which will, by default reference the lib.d.ts declaration if not stated otherwise. (see --nolib option).
+This is unlike the tsc command line compiler which will, by default reference the lib.d.ts declaration if not stated otherwise. (see --noLib option).

 In the context of nodejs, the dom declarations declared in lib.d.ts are unnessasary and dramatically slow compilation times.
 The typescript.api splits these declarations out to provide suitable environment declarations that you can reference in your project.